Super-Freaks-Stadium/Super-Freaks-1-Ultimate-Edition/datafiles/Manual.md

 When you collect one Time Star, the rest will begin ticking down.
 Collect them all before they disappear, and you’ll get a prize! …which is again, usually a trophy.

 ###### Ray
 Not actually a collectible.
 Ray the TV and his identical brothers act as checkpoints.
-You have infinite lives, but don’t be afraid to touch one of them so you don’t have to repeat that one level section again.
+On Normal Mode, you have infinite lives, but don’t be afraid to touch one of them so you don’t have to repeat that one level section again.
+On the other hand, in Turbo Mode, you only have one life, but Rays are still worth finding: you'll get 10 seconds, which may be enough to save your run!

 ###### Skull Jar
 Also not really a collectible.
 Kranion’s Kranibots shove their collected Unlimit Energy inside of a Skull Jar at the end of each level.
 By touching it, it will explode and you’ll beat the level, as well as denying Kranion some more power.